 There’s the traditional dorm room of course, which is one room that you would usually share with one roommate (although some colleges allow you to have a single room if you pay more).
 Traditional rooms generally have a twin-size bed, a desk, a closet, and a dresser for each roommate.
 Some traditional rooms have in-room sinks or small attached bathrooms, but many opt to just have communal bathrooms for the floor.

-Suite style and apartment style dorms are becoming more popular on college campuses.
+Suite-style and apartment-style dorms are becoming more popular on college campuses.
 If you choose either of those options you will still have 1-3 roommates, but you will likely have your own room.
 You will also likely have a kitchen or kitchenette, a bathroom, and a small communal living area in your apartment or suite.
-As with my previous blog, let’s discuss some of the features of living on campus.
+Let’s discuss some of the features of living on campus.

 This will depend on the number of dorms available on your campus (if any) and how early you register for on-campus housing.
 If your campus offers all three dorm options, keep in mind that traditional dorm rooms are often much easier to get than an apartment or suite style dorm, especially for underclassmen.
 If you have your heart set on an apartment or suite style dorm, try to have all of your potential roommates already lined up and sign up as soon as you can.
 You may be more likely to get the room you want if you have as many details arranged beforehand as possible.

 In a traditional dorm room, privacy and personal space can feel almost nonexistent.
 Sharing all of your living space with another person is not impossible by any means (and it can even be a lot of fun), but there’s no denying that it can be difficult.
 Keep in mind that if you’re leaning toward a traditional dorm, you may have to consider alternate places to study and hang out besides your room.
 You may also want to consider what it will be like to be sick in a traditional dorm room.
 There’s nothing like having a stomach bug and having to run back and forth to the floor bathroom!